yugabyte/yugabyte-db/docs/content/preview/reference/drivers/csharp/postgres-npgsql-reference.md

 Learn how to perform common tasks required for C# application development using the Npgsql driver.

-### Connect to YugabyteDB Database
+### Connect to YugabyteDB database

-After setting up the dependencies, implement the C# client application that uses the Npgsql driver to connect to your YugabyteDB cluster and run query on the sample data.
+After setting up the dependencies, implement the C# client application that uses the Npgsql driver to connect to your YugabyteDB cluster and run a query on the sample data.

-Import Npgsql and use the `NpgsqlConnection` class for getting connection object for the YugabyteDB database, which can be used for running DDL and DML statements against the database.
+Import Npgsql and use the `NpgsqlConnection` class to create the connection object to perform DDLs and DMLs against the database.

 Example URL for connecting to YugabyteDB can be seen below.